NIFTy-PPL/NIFTy/paper/paper.md

 MGVI and geoVI define the variational posterior via samples, specifically, via samples drawn around an expansion point.
 The samples in MGVI and geoVI exploit model-intrinsic knowledge of the posterior's approximate shape, encoded in the Fisher information metric and the prior curvature [@Frank2021].

-\texttt{NIFTy.re} implements both MGVI and geoVI and allows for much finer control over the way samples are drawn and updated compared to \texttt{NIFTy}.
+\texttt{NIFTy.re} allows for much finer control over the way samples are drawn and updated compared to \texttt{NIFTy}.
-Furthermore, \texttt{NIFTy.re} exposes stand-alone functions for drawing MGVI and geoVI samples from any arbitrary model with a likelihood from \texttt{NIFTy.re} and a forward model that is differentiable by JAX.
+\texttt{NIFTy.re} exposes stand-alone functions for drawing MGVI and geoVI samples from any arbitrary model with a likelihood from \texttt{NIFTy.re} and a forward model that is differentiable by JAX.
-In addition to stand-alone sampling functions, \texttt{NIFTy.re} also provides tools to configure and execute the alternating Kullback–Leibler divergence optimization and sample adaption at a lower abstraction level.
+In addition to stand-alone sampling functions, \texttt{NIFTy.re} provides tools to configure and execute the alternating Kullback–Leibler divergence optimization and sample adaption at a lower abstraction level.
 These tools are provided in a JAXopt/Optax-style optimizer class [@Blondel2021; @Deepmind2020Optax].

 A typical minimization with \texttt{NIFTy.re} is shown in the following.